 Particularly when it comes to business, being in debt is more often than not a vital stage in the growth process.

 Cash flow is a big problem for small businesses.
-Capital ebbs and flows all the time, particularly in seasonal businesses where a very busy period can come after an equally quiet one.
+Capital ebbs and flows all the time, particularly in seasonal businesses where a very busy period can come after an very quiet one.

 Every day, we talk to customers who need an injection of cash to help them move to the next stage.
 Very often, that injection of cash takes the form of a business loan.